Quartet (Ultravox album): Background

-Quartet was produced by George Martin, most notable for his work with The Beatles.
-The album was recorded 1982 in Air Studios June to July in London, July to August in Montserrat.

-George Martin chose to take the job because his daughter was an Ultravox fan.
+After three albums produced by Conny Plank, Ultravox dropped their longtime producer, feeling they needed the excitement to work with another producer on their next.
+They asked George Martin, most notable for his work with The Beatles, to produce the album.
+Martin chose to take the job as producer because his daughter was an Ultravox fan.
 He said in 1983 in the Monument video: "They are without a doubt the most musical group I have come across in recent years."
+The album was recorded Martin's AIR Studios in London from June to July 1982, then in AIR Studios in Montserrat from July to August 1982.